ShuklaGroup/Lipid_composition_on_AQP/Features-and-MSM/README.md

-Scripts for feature selections (computing residue-residue distances, RRCS calculations, oASIS calculations), Markov State Models building from these features (grid searching, implied timescale plots), and validation of built MSM (reweighting plots and bootstrapping)
+Scripts for feature selections (computing residue-residue distances, RRCS calculations, oASIS calculations), Markov State Models building from these features (grid searching, implied timescale plots), and validation of built MSM (reweighting plots and bootstrapping).
+Dependencies include PyEMMMA 2.5.6. with Python 3.6.
+Conda environment used is included within [msm-env.yml](msm-env.yml)

 - To select features:
   - [*compute-distances.py*](compute-distances.py) is used to obtain residue-residue distances between specified pairs of residues or all residues.